The Honey Moon

-The Honey Moon is a play by John Tobin.
+The Honey Moon is a comic stage play by John Tobin.
 It was influenced by Shakespeare's Taming of the Shrew and performed throughout the 19th century.

 History

 The first performance of the play was at the Theatre Royal, Drury Lane, on 31 January 1805.
 Robert William Elliston played Aranza, with Miss Duncan (Maria Rebecca Davison) as Juliana.
 Rolando, a rejected suitor to Juliana who then wooed her sister Zamora (Maria De Camp), was played by John Bannister.